SOS-CER/SOS-CER.github.io/_projects/labs/09-lab/09-lab-linkedabstractlist.md

 ---
-title: CSC216 Lab 09 - Stacks and Queues
+title: CSC 217 Lab 09 - Stacks and Queues
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab09]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab09]
-description: CSC216 Lab 09 - `LinkedAbstractList` Optimization
+description: CSC 217 Lab 09 - `LinkedAbstractList` Optimization
 navigation: on
 pagegroup: 09-lab
 ---

-# CSC216 Lab 09 `LinkedAbstractList` Optimization
+# CSC 217 Lab 09 `LinkedAbstractList` Optimization
 {% include iconHeader.html type="implementation,unitTest" %}
 Both the `ArrayQueue` and `LinkedQueue` implementations have an O(n) runtime for either `enqueue()` or `dequeue()` depending on what end of the list your considered the front.
 There's nothing you can do to improve the efficiency of `ArrayQueue` - a right or left shift has to happen to maintain the `ArrayList`.
 But you can improve the efficiency of your `LinkedQueue` by adding an optimization to `LinkedAbstractList`.